orchestron-orchestrator/sorespo/tutorial.md

-Orchestron and SORESPO
+# Orchestron and SORESPO

-This lab tutorial demonstrates the functionality and capablities of the Orchestron automation platform.
+This lab tutorial demonstrates some of the functionality and capablities of the Orchestron automation platform.
 To do this, we need a network and services to automate.
 This is where the SOmewhat REalistic Service Provider Ooohh (SORESPO) comes in.
 SORESPO is the name given to the service automation for IP core network configuration offering Layer 3 VPN services.
 The customer facing service model (CFS) is an implmentation of the IETF's 'YANG Model for L3VPN Service Delivery' defined in RFC8299.

 The lab implementation used for this tutorial uses ContainerLab and virtual routers running (freely downloadable) Nokia SR-Linux.
-The goal here is to provide a self-contained virtualised tutorial to intoduce Orchestron and SORESPO which can be downloaded and run without the need for any additional components or software licences.
-The topology uses BGP EVPN for the signalling protocol with VXLAN for the data plane, as these features do not require licenses.
+The goal here is to provide a self-contained virtualised tutorial to introduce Orchestron and SORESPO which can be downloaded and run without the need for any additional components or software licences.
+The topology uses BGP EVPN for the signalling protocol with VXLAN for the data plane, as these features are unlicensed.

 The lab topology and router configuration was heavily inspired by https://learn.srlinux.dev/tutorials/l3evpn/rt5-only/

 SORESPO's service automation also contains RFS implementations and device YANG integrations for Juniper JUNOS and Cisco IOS-XR based devices.
 As virtual Juniper cRPD and Cisco XRv images are not freely available without an active vendor support contract, they cannot be supplied as part of this tutorial.
-If you have access to cRPD/XRv virtual images, or physical router hardware running JUNOS/IOS-XR, then the lab topology configuration can easily be replaced with these.
+If you have access to cRPD/XRv virtual images, or physical router hardware running JUNOS/IOS-XR, then these can be substituted instead of the SR-Linux routers.

-If you are interested in using Orchestron for automating core networks and L3VPN service provisioning SORESPO is intended

 Finally, SORESPO's is being used here to demonstate some of the service functionality of the Orchestron plaform.
 L3VPN was chosen as a good service for this as it is a common, well understood and overall useful service-provider use-case.
 But the Orchestron platform is capable of implementing almost any automation use-case for any domain.
-Over time, ewe expect that the Orchestron project will be extended with service automation code for many additional use-cases.
+Over time, we expect that the Orchestron project will be extended with service automation code for many additional use-cases.
 The goal here is to make Orchestron as useful out-of-the-box to make service automation as simple as possible.

-Getting Started
+## Getting Started

 First, if you haven't already, clone the project: